pratikunterwegs/gooseFamsizeGermany/texts/goose_02mmdata.md

----

 # Study species

 Whitefronts (*Anser albifrons*) are Arctic breeding grey geese with a circmpolar summer distribution, with the western continental Europe wintering nominate subspecies breeding between the 10°C and 4°C isotherms in the Russian Nenets and Yamal regions, from the Kanin Peninsula (45°E) to the River Yenisei (85°E) [@madsen1999goose].
 These birds use the Baltic-North Sea flyway [@philippona1972blessgans] and are presently concentrated in the Lower Rhine Dutch-German border region during winter, a change from their historical wintering grounds between East Frisia and the Elbe [@mooij1991numbers].
 Whitefronts show hight site fidelity during winter [@wilson1991winter], but the flyway populations do mix, and western European wintering geese have increased markedly since the 1960s [@Fox2017a], possibly at the cost of more south-easterly ones [@mooij1996panmixia].
 The species is variable in its foraging habits, with Eurasian birds found largely on natural or cultivated grass fields [@10.2307/4088245].
 Adults form life-long pair bonds, and family bonds are long-lasting.
 Families regroup successfully after individual release in both wintering [@10.2307/4511184] and breeding areas (*pers.obs*) Juveniles frequently accompany parents on more than one migration [@10.2307/4088245].
 The fitness benefits of large families in dominance contests in winter [@Poisbleau20061351][@Black1989199], and in anti-predator defence through nest-attendance [@stroud1982observations] [@ely1979breeding][@IBI:IBI151] in the breeding season might promote their extended maintenance.

----

 # Study site

 We used a combination of historical and contemporary winter distribution, and the locations of observations of whitefronts reported from north-western continental Europe, to define a spatial extent for our study area.
 This is bounded by the 0°E and 10°E longitudes and the 50°N and 54°N latitudes.
 The climate is continental, and snow is common away from the coasts during winter.
 The topography is largely flat and part of the North European Plain.
 The major rivers are the Rhine, Meuse, IJssel, Ems and Elbe [@poulsen_east_2017].
 The landscape is human dominated, with urban centres surrounded by agricultural land.
 Freshly planted winter crops and harvest remains serve as dense, high energy food sources for up to 2.5 million individuals of five main species of migratory geese [@Koffijberg2017][@Fox2017b].
 Geese have become habituated to wind turbines which might once have made parts of the landscape unavailable [@madsen2008animal].
 Whitefronts have stabilised at around 1.4 million individuals from historic lows in the 1960s, following several years of conservation-enabled and crop-feeding boosted exponential growth [@fox2010current][@Fox2017a].
-They are the most abundant species of migratory geese, and make up a larger proportion in mixed flocks than before [@fox2010current][@mooij1982niederrhein][@Ballasus2008].
+They are the most abundant species of migratory geese in western Europe, and make up a larger proportion in mixed flocks than before [@fox2010current][@mooij1982niederrhein][@Ballasus2008].

----

 # Goose observations